aparmendariz/intro_to_r_2026/README.md

-# A Brief Introduction to Programming with R
+# Workshop Introduction to R

 This course introduces students to the fundamental practices of programming with R in the context of economic research.
 The course briefly covers basic theoretical concepts and teaches basic skills in how to make use of the high-level programming language and statistical computing environment R. Examples and exercises are focused on data handling and data analysis tasks.
 The overall aim is to give students a solid overview of basic programming in R, and how they can potentially make use of R during their studies and research in economics.